Radio wave: Discovery and exploitation

-Radio waves were first predicted by the theory of electromagnetism proposed in 1867 by Scottish mathematical physicist James Clerk Maxwell.
+Radio waves were first predicted by the theory of electromagnetism that was proposed in 1867 by Scottish mathematical physicist James Clerk Maxwell.
 His mathematical theory, now called Maxwell's equations, predicted that a coupled electric and magnetic field could travel through space as an "electromagnetic wave".
 Maxwell proposed that light consisted of electromagnetic waves of very short wavelength.
-In 1887, German physicist Heinrich Hertz demonstrated the reality of Maxwell's electromagnetic waves by experimentally generating radio waves in his laboratory, showing that they exhibited the same wave properties as light: standing waves, refraction, diffraction, and polarization.
+In 1887, German physicist Heinrich Hertz demonstrated the reality of Maxwell's electromagnetic waves by experimentally generating electromagnetic waves lower in frequency than light, radio waves, in his laboratory, showing that they exhibited the same wave properties as light: standing waves, refraction, diffraction, and polarization.
 Italian inventor Guglielmo Marconi developed the first practical radio transmitters and receivers around 1894–1895.
-He received the 1909 Nobel Prize in physics for his radio work.
+He received the 1909 Nobel Prize in Physics for his radio work.
 Radio communication began to be used commercially around 1900.
 The modern term "radio wave" replaced the original name "Hertzian wave" around 1912.

 Generation and reception

 Radio waves are radiated by charged particles when they are accelerated.
 Natural sources of radio waves include radio noise produced by lightning and other natural processes in the Earth's atmosphere, and astronomical radio sources in space such as the Sun, galaxies and nebulas.
 All warm objects radiate high frequency radio waves (microwaves) as part of their black body radiation.

-Radio waves are produced artificially by time-varying electric currents, consisting of electrons flowing back and forth in a specially-shaped metal conductor called an antenna.
+Radio waves are produced artificially by time-varying electric currents, consisting of electrons flowing back and forth in a specially shaped metal conductor called an antenna.
 An electronic device called a radio transmitter applies oscillating electric current to the antenna, and the antenna radiates the power as radio waves.
 Radio waves are received by another antenna attached to a radio receiver.
 When radio waves strike the receiving antenna they push the electrons in the metal back and forth, creating tiny oscillating currents which are detected by the receiver.